datacite/schema-docs/docs/appendices/appendix-1/relationType.rst

 Compiles
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-**Definition:** indicates B is the result of a compile or creation event using A
+**Definition:** Indicates B is the result of a compile or creation event using A

 **Example and Usage Notes:**